 Also Read: The Best 19 Beautiful Nano Fish For Small Tanks

-The Rummy nose tetra will accept small pebbles or sand for substrate, but they enjoy having plants in their aquarium.
+The Rummy Nose Tetra will accept small pebbles or sand for substrate, but they enjoy having plants in their aquarium.

 They should be provided with plants that are dense and relatively tall, as they enjoy the cover they provide.
 A few floating plants will also help to diffuse any bright lighting that may be used in the tank.